1912 New York Highlanders season

 The 1912 New York Highlanders season was the team's tenth.
-It was the final season for the "Highlanders" nickname, before officially adopting the already more common "Yankees" name.
+It was the final season for the "Highlanders", before officially adopting the already more common "Yankees".
 It was also their final season playing their home games at Hilltop Park.
 The team finished with a total of 50 wins and 102 losses, coming in 8th, last place in the American League.
 The club was managed by Harry Wolverton.
-The New York franchise would not finish in last place again until the 1966 season.
+The New York franchise would not finish in last place again until 1966.
 To date, this remains the second and last 100-loss season in Yankees history, the other being a few years prior in 1908.
+After previously appearing on the team's caps, jackets, and even the sleeves of the uniform, this was the first season that the famous "NY" logo would appear on the front of the jerseys.

 Regular season

 Logo and uniforms

 For 1912, the curving "NY" migrated from the sleeve to its now-familiar spot on the left breast of the jersey (on some versions of the uniform, though not the one shown here).
 This was also the year that pinstripes were introduced.